 1. Safety – Is Shoreline, WA a Safe Neighborhood?

 Safety comes first for you and your family.
 You want to make sure you live in an area where you have peace of mind.
-Safety should always be an important consideration when choosing a neighborhood in Shoreline or anywhere else, especially if you have children.
+Safety should always be an important consideration when choosing a neighborhood in Seattle or anywhere else, especially if you have children.